taras-ua/mailer.asp.net/README.md

 * Improve `Views\Shared\_EmailLayout.cshtml` layout (remove unnecessary styles and prettify layout).
 * Make some script to automate installation steps 1 to 4.
 * Come up with more TODOs.

+The `Mailer` example project includes some forms to test default emails.
+Simply add your SMTP configurations to `Web.config` and send test emails from the web app's homepage.

 To add your contributions to `dist` folder, use a gulp script from root folder like this: